dabercro/CrombieTools/bin/README.md

       The output of `crombie diff -h` is shown for more information.

       <pre>
-        usage: crombie diff [-h] [--numproc NUM] [--treename TREENAME] [--skip-branches [BRANCHES [BRANCHES ...]]] [--verbose]
+usage: crombie diff [-h] [--numproc NUM] [--treename TREENAME]
+                    [--skip-branches [BRANCHES [BRANCHES ...]]] [--verbose]
-                            [--check-branch]
+                    [--check-branch] [--loose-match]
                     DIRECTORY DIRECTORY

 Checks two directories to make sure they have the same number of files and number of events in the tree and hist for each file

 positional arguments:
   DIRECTORY             The names of the two directories to compare.

 optional arguments:
   -h, --help            show this help message and exit --numproc NUM, -n NUM
                         Number of processes that FlatSkimmer will spawn.
   --treename TREENAME, -t TREENAME
                         The name of the trees to friend.
   --skip-branches [BRANCHES [BRANCHES ...]], -s [BRANCHES [BRANCHES ...]]
                         Set branches to skip comparison.
   --verbose, -v         Give a verbose checker to watch progress.
   --check-branch, -b    Checks if two branches have the same entries.
+  --loose-match, -l     If true, matches when the file names do not match
+                        perfectly.
+Instead, if one file matches the beginning of another perfectly, a comparison is made.
       </pre>
     </td>
   </tr>